Feature article

 AI summary

-Buyers also choose between a New Build and an Existing Home.
-New builds may have lower deposit needs but risk value drops before settlement.
-Existing homes often have larger sections but may require more maintenance.
+New Builds can offer lower deposit requirements but risk value drops before settlement.
+Existing Homes often have more land but may need more maintenance.

 1. Freehold